estrickenburg/estrickenburg.github.io/README.md

 Are there any impediments in your way?
 - Mostly just my own indecision.
 I start a new job on Monday, and I wish I had a better idea of what skill would be most useful for me to focus on this semester.

-Reflection on the process you used last week, how can you make the process work better?
+Reflecting on the process you used last week, how can you make the process work better?
 - Next week I want to be more organized and decisive in my time management.
 - I should have a better sense for what will be a helpful skill to complement what I'm learning at work.